Choosing the nominal level post-hoc with knockoffs using e-values: Simulated experiments

-In this section, we illustrate the performance of our proposed \textbf{derandomized post-hoc knockoff} procedure (presented in Algorithm~\ref{alg:posthoc-alpha_derand}) and compare it with the \textbf{original derandomized knockoff} procedure from \citet{ren2024derandomised}.
-The details of the simulation setup are presented in Section \ref{seq:sim_generating_data}.
-For the nominal levels, we adopt the configurations from \citet{ren2024derandomised}: we set the FDR level $\alpha = 0.20$, which corresponds to the $\alpha_{\ebh}$ level of the derandomized knockoffs and serves as the initial significance level in our post-hoc derandomized knockoffs procedure, while in both methods we set $\alpha^{\kn} = \frac{\alpha_{\ebh}}{2}.$
+In this section, we illustrate the performance of our proposed \textbf{derandomized post-hoc knockoff} procedure for controlling the \textbf{FDR} (presented in Algorithm~\ref{alg:posthoc-alpha_derand}) and compare it with the \textbf{original derandomized knockoff} procedure from \citet{ren2024derandomised}.
+The simulation setup is the high-dimensional regime presented in Section~\ref{seq:sim_generating_data}.
+For the nominal levels, we adopt the configurations from \citet{ren2024derandomised}: we set the FDR level $\alpha = 0.20$, which corresponds to the $\alpha_{\ebh}$ level of the derandomized knockoffs and serves as the initial significance level in our post-hoc derandomized knockoffs procedure (Algorithm \ref{alg:posthoc-alpha_derand}), while in both methods we set $\alpha^{\kn} = \frac{\alpha_{\ebh}}{2},$ a configuration suggested by \citet{ren2024derandomised}.

-Figure~\ref{fig:posthoc_vs_derandomize_gaussian} presents the results under the Gaussian linear model, where the dimensionality is $p=800$.
-The last column, corresponding to $p_{\text{relevant}} = 80$, reflects the setting considered in \citet{ren2024derandomised}.
-In this regime, both methods exhibit comparable performance overall.
-However, our post-hoc procedure yields a modest power gain at lower signal amplitudes, albeit with a slight increase in the Type~I error rate.
-This trade-off becomes more pronounced in sparser settings, where $p_{\text{relevant}} = 20$ and $40$.
-Notably, in highly sparse scenarios, our method can also achieve a \emph{lower} Type~I error rate while maintaining power comparable to the original derandomized approach.
-For example, when $p_{\text{relevant}} = 20$ (first column) and the signal amplitude exceeds $5$, our procedure attains similar power with improved Type~I error control.
+Figure~\ref{fig:posthoc_vs_derandomized_FDR}(a) presents the results under the Gaussian linear model, where the dimensionality is $p=800$.
+When $p_{\text{relevant}} = 80$, which is the setting considered in \citet{ren2024derandomised}, both methods exhibit comparable performance overall.
+However, our post-hoc procedure yields a modest power gain at lower signal amplitudes by increasing the nominal level in scenarios where the original derandomized method does not make any rejections.
+This becomes more pronounced in sparser settings, where $p_{\text{relevant}} = 20$.
+Notably, in moderately sparse scenarios, our method can also achieve a {lower} average Type~I error rate while maintaining higher power.
+For example, when $p_{\text{relevant}} = 20$ and the signal amplitude exceeds $5$, our procedure attains similar power with improved Type~I error control.
+The results are similar for the logistic model provided in Figure~\ref{fig:posthoc_vs_derandomized_FDR}(b).

-Figure~\ref{fig:posthoc_vs_derandomize_logistic} presents the results under the logistic regression model, where the dimensionality is $p = 600$.
-The final column, corresponding to $p_{\text{relevant}} = 60$, serves as the primary reference setting.
-In this regime, both methods demonstrate overall comparable performance.
-Nevertheless, our post-hoc procedure provides a moderate power improvement at lower signal amplitudes, accompanied by a slight increase in the Type~I error rate.
-This trade-off becomes more pronounced in sparser configurations.
-Notably, in the most sparse regimes, the post-hoc method can also achieve a lower Type~I error rate while maintaining power comparable to the original derandomized approach.
-In particular, for larger signal amplitudes, our method matches the power of the original procedure while offering improved Type~I error control.